Harpreetsingh31/dash-interest-rate-modeling/README.md

 All the graphs/tables shown are generated using functions in fcts.R file. app.R file has the layout and the callback functions.

-Libraries that would need to be installed are in file called 'init.R'
+Libraries that would needed to be installed are in the file called 'init.R'

 Interesting plots:
 3D-yield curve, (interest_rate)